onap/archive-ccsdk-sli-adaptors/saltstack-adapter/README.md

 The response from Saltstack comes in json format and it is automatically put to context for DGs access, with a certain request-ID as prefix.
 If request Id (Id) is not passed as part of input param, then a random Id will be generated and put to properties in "org.onap.appc.adapter.saltstack.Id" field.
 All the output message from the execution will be appended with reqId.
 1) Execute a single command on SaltState server : Example command will look like:
     In the context set the "slsFile" to "/path/to/test.sls" //mention the path of the SLS file in ODL container.
+    In the context set the "execTimeout"; -> set large timeout if your SLS file will take large time to finish executing (in milliseconds).
     In the context set the "applyTo" to "minion1" //to the minions or VNFCs you want to apply the SLS file to.
     "applyTo" can be empty or set to "*" is the SLS has to be applied to all the minions or VNFCs.
 In this case, params that will hold the command execution result for DG access in Key: